sergeyen7/sergeyen7.github.io/index.md

 Donchian is perhaps most famous for his work in developing the concept of trend following systems and for establishing some of the first systematic trading strategies.

-One of his significant contributions to the field of technical analysis is the creation of the Donchian Channels, which are a set of lines typically used to identify potential breakouts or breakdowns in a trading instrument's price movements.
+One of his significant contributions to the field of technical analysis is **the creation of the Donchian Channels**, which are a set of lines typically used to identify potential breakouts or breakdowns in a trading instrument's price movements.

 The channel breakout concept he proposed was used by many traders.

 Another Richard, commodities speculator Richard J. Dennis, used channels in his famous Turtles experiment.

-Similar idea was proposed in article “Black Box Trend Following - Lifting the Veil”.
+Similar idea was proposed in article **“Black Box Trend Following - Lifting the Veil”**.
 Authors: Nigol Koulajian and Paul Czkwianianc.
 The authors of this paper are principals of Quest Partners LLC, trading company manages $2.3 billion in assets.

 I coded this as a script in Tradingview: